 When a buyer opts for financing in a real estate transaction, sellers are not obliged to accept an appraisal contingency.
-An appraisal contingency allows buyers to ensure they are not overpaying for their desired home, which applies even in the luxury real estate sector.
+If you're wondering, what does appraisal contingency mean, it's a safeguard that aligns the property's appraised value with the purchase price, an appraisal contingency allows buyers to ensure they are not overpaying for their desired home, which applies even in the luxury real estate sector.
 However, how can a property owner deny an appraisal contingency?

 Let's explore this as we examine how appraisal contingencies are handled from initiation to the final decision in the home purchase process.